 The Client IP column contains the network address for the device the User was using when the event occurred.

 The Timestamp column tells you when the event occurred.
+All times are expressed relative to the UTC (Greenwich meridian) timezone.

 The Summary column briefly describes the event.